Injuries Involving Broken Bones and Paralysis

 Broken bones in the neck will often result in partial or complete paralysis to all 4 extremities.
 Injuries to the lower back and spine; however, will likely result in partial or complete paralysis to just the lower extremities.
 While some types of partial paralysis can improve, victims will likely experience numbness, tingling, limited mobility, and decreased sensitivity in the affected extremities for the remainder of their lives.

 Accident victims who are paralyzed need an attorney who can fight aggressively to ensure that they receive the maximum compensation for their injuries.
-Medical bills, rehabilitation expenses, long-term care, handicap equipment, and medications can cause extraordinary financial strain on families who are struggling to cope with their loved ones paralysis.
+Medical bills, rehabilitation expenses, long-term care, handicap equipment, and medications can cause extraordinary financial strain on families who are struggling to cope with their loved one’s paralysis.
 A Dallas attorney can help you provide care for your paralyzed loved one after a devastating accident.

 At Juan Hernandez Law, we can help you file the necessary claims and ensure that you receive all of the compensation to which you are entitled.
 If you or someone you love has broken bones or been paralyzed in Dallas, Fort Worth, Houston, Austin, San Antonio, or anywhere in the State of Texas, it is critical that you contact one of our experienced Dallas Personal Injury Lawyer immediately.
 We will fight the tough fight—so you can focus on your recovery.
-Call us today for a free consultation.
+Contact us today for a free consultation.